Dr Kate Woodthorpe

 A sociologist who specialises in death and dying, Dr Woodthorpe has been a member of the Department and Centre for Death and Society since 2010.
 She is a Fellow of the Higher Education Academy, the study group representative on the British Sociological Association Council, and a founding member of the Association for the Study of Death and Society.
 Her work on funeral poverty has been disseminated widely through the media, including numerous appearances on BBC Radio 4 Today programme and BBC1 Breakfast, and featured in The Guardian and The Telegraph.

-Within the Department, Dr Woodthorpe is the Director of Studies for the BSc Sociology, BSc Social Policy and BSc Social Science degrees.
+Within the Department, Dr Woodthorpe is the Director of Studies for the BSc Sociology, BSc Social Policy, BSc Social Sciences and BSc Sociology and Social Policy degrees.

 - Funeral ritual and commerce